jbcodeforce/jbcodeforce.github.io/docs/aws/index.md

 No need for complex ETL jobs to prepare your data for analytics.

-Integrated with AWS Glue Data Catalog, allowing you to create a unified metadata repository across various services, crawl data sources to discover schemas and populate your Catalog with new and modified table and partition definitions, and maintain schema versioning.
+Integrated with AWS **Glue Data Catalog**, allowing you to create a unified metadata repository across various services, crawl data sources to discover schemas and populate your Catalog with new and modified table and partition definitions, and maintain schema versioning.

 ## AWS CLI